facebookarchive/hack-langspec/tools/xreference/README.md

 to .md.

 We first manually grab all of the section numbers from the Word file and paste them into a CSV-aware file (like an Excel file).

+**BE CAREFUL** to get all the section numbers.
+The Word ToC normally only goes up to 5 levels.
+But the document itself could have levels more than that; so you may have to do a manual search.

-Now we have a column of section numbers
+Now we have a column of section numbers.

 Then we run xreference.php.
 This does the following: